kinxyo/GSoC-List/README.md

 # Ending Note
 Before making this, I tried various other solutions for scraping.
 Weirdly enough, they all seemed to pretend as if the content found on the GSoC's *browse organizations* page is static, so none of them actually worked.
 It's impossible to scrape dynamic content by only using BeautifulSoup4, hence **Selenium** was used in this project.
-The scraping takes a lot of time (~ 15 mins) as at no point was I focusing on having shorter runtime.
+The scraping takes a lot of time (~ 25 mins) as my priority was get the job done.
 I might redo this project in Rust someday; that is when I'd focus on runtime, however any change for more optimized code is welcomed.